bueler/p4pdes/ERRATA-claude2026-1st.md

 ### Chapter 13

-* Page 331: "FEnICs" appears three times on this page; elsewhere the book spells it "FEniCS" (four occurrences).
+* Page 331: "FEnICs" appears three times on this page; elsewhere the book writes it correctly as "FEniCS".

 * Page 332: "which define a FE function space" should be "an FE".

 * Page 336: "faster than any negative power of the k" should be "power of k".

 ### Chapter 14

-* Page 344: "To compute the divergence a tensor, such as div sigma in (14.1)" is missing "of".

 * Page 345: "the dimensionless Reynold's number R" should be "Reynolds number".